Envirometrix/PredictiveSoilMapping/docs/Software.md

 *  [GDAL v2.x](https://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries) for Windows machines use e.g. ["gdal-*-1800-x64-core.msi"](http://download.gisinternals.com/sdk/downloads/release-1800-x64-gdal-2-1-3-mapserver-7-0-4/gdal-201-1800-x64-core.msi);

 R script used in this tutorial you can download from the **[github](https://github.com/envirometrix/PredictiveSoilMapping)**.
-As a gentle introduction to R programming languange and soil classes in R we recommend the chapter on importing and using soil data.
+As a gentle introduction to R programming language and soil classes in R we recommend the chapter on importing and using soil data.
 Some more example of SAGA GIS + R usage you can find in the soil covariates chapter.
 To visualize spatial predictions in a web-browser or Google Earth you could also consider following the soil web-maps tutorial.
-As a gentle introduction to R programming languange and spatial classes in R we recommend following [the Geocomputation with R book](https://geocompr.robinlovelace.net/).
+As a gentle introduction to R programming language and spatial classes in R we recommend following [the Geocomputation with R book](https://geocompr.robinlovelace.net/).
 Obtaining also the [R reference card](https://cran.r-project.org/doc/contrib/Baggott-refcard-v2.pdf) is highly recommended.

 ## Installing software on Ubuntu OS